Supporting a global response

 Dr Lesong Conteh, Chair of Global Effort on COVID-19 (GECO) funding committee

-We work with other major UK and global research funders to develop joint programmes. and funding partnerships.
-For example, with UKRI we launched the Global Effort on COVID-19 (GECO) rapid response programme, to focus on four WHO priority areas:
+We work with other major UK and global research funders to develop joint programmes and funding partnerships.
+For example, the Global Effort on COVID-19 (GECO) rapid response programme with UKRI hs funded 20 projects in more than 30 countries across Africa, South America and South East Asia.
+Work already underway includes:

 - studies on developing optimal critical care pathways for COVID-19 patients across seven African countries